Thridrangaviti Lighthouse: Media

-In 2009, a photo taken by Árni Sæberg and published in Morgunblaðið reached a global audience – Justin Bieber re-posted the same photo on his social media increasing its reach.
+In 2009, photos taken by Árni Sæberg and published in Morgunblaðið reached a global audience after Justin Bieber re-posted the photo on his social media account.
+These photos showed a surf so roiled the sea stack was wet two-thirds of the way to the top.
 Yrsa Sigurðardóttir used the location in her novel Why Did You Lie?
 (2016/2013).
 According to The Lighthouse Directory, videos and photos of the lighthouse "suddenly went viral in July 2016".
 Video and photos of maintenance workers were uploaded to Facebook in July 2015.
 The Icelandic band KALEO released a music video recorded on the helipad, on 5 July 2020, the light's 78th anniversary, soon after the start of COVID when the public was isolating and online interest in remote habitations was trending.